vikas-srivastava/extensionmanager/docs/en/getting-started/getting-started.md

 2. Add the folder to your SilverStripe installation and rename it to ``extensionmanager``.

-3. Access ``/dev/build/?flush=all`` to install the module.
+3. Go to root of module ``cd path/to/extensionmanager``.

-4. Go to root of module ``cd path/to/extensionmanager``.
+4. Install composer binary with ``curl -s http://getcomposer.org/installer | php`` [see here for global installation](https://github.com/composer/composer#composer---package-management-for-php).

-5. Install composer binary with ``curl -s http://getcomposer.org/installer | php`` [see here for global installation](https://github.com/composer/composer#composer---package-management-for-php).
+5. Run following command for installing dependencies of this module ``php composer.phar install``.

-6. Run following command for installing dependencies of this module ``composer.phar install``.
+6. Access ``/dev/build/?flush=all`` to install the module.